-For the year ended December 31, 2019, except where noted below, Aecon was involved in the design and/or construction of 22 major projects.
-These projects are: the Annacis Island WWTP Stage 5 Phase 1 Project; the Bermuda International Airport Redevelopment Project; the Bruce Power Unit 6 FCFR Project; the Bruce Power Unit 6 Steam Generator Replacement Project; the Coastal GasLink Pipeline (Spreads 3 and 4) Project; the Darlington Nuclear RFR Project (Execution Phase); the Darlington Nuclear Turbine Generator Refurbishment Project; the Eglinton Crosstown LRT Project; the Enbridge Line 3 (Spreads 8 and 9) Replacement Project; the F.G.
-Gardiner Expressway Rehabilitation Project: Section 1; the Finch West LRT Project; the Gordie Howe International Bridge Project; the Highway 401 Expansion Project; the Kemano Generating Station Second Tunnel Project; the NOVA Chemicals Area 100/200 Mechanical and Piping Installation Project; the Peace River Bridge Twinning Project; the REM Montréal LRT Project; the Second Narrows Water Supply Tunnel Burrard Inlet Crossing Project; the Spread 1 of the Trans Mountain Pipeline Expansion Project; the Site C GSS Civil Works Project; the Waterloo Region LRT Project; and the York Viva Bus Rapid Transit Project, as described in further detail below.
+For the year ended December 31, 2020, except where otherwise noted below, Aecon was involved in the design and/or construction of 22 major projects.
+These projects are: the Annacis Island WWTP Stage 5 Phase 1 Upgrade Project; the Bermuda International Airport Redevelopment Project; the Bruce Power Unit 6 Steam Generator Replacement Project; the Bruce Power Unit 6 FCFR Project; the Coastal GasLink Pipeline (Spreads 3 and 4) Project; the Darlington Nuclear RFR Project (Execution Phase); the Darlington Nuclear Turbine Generator Refurbishment Project; the Eglinton Crosstown LRT Project; the F.G.
+Gardiner Expressway Rehabilitation Project: Section 1; the Finch West LRT Project; the Gordie Howe International Bridge Project; the Highway 401 Expansion Project; the Highway 91/17 Upgrade Project; the Kemano Generating Station Second Tunnel Project; the Kicking Horse Canyon Project - Phase 4; the NOVA Chemicals Area 100/200 Mechanical and Piping Installation Project; the Pattullo Bridge Replacement Project; the Peace River Bridge Twinning Project; the Site C GSS Civil Works Project; and Spread 1 of the Trans Mountain Pipeline Expansion Project, as described in further detail below.

-In March of 2020, a number of governments in jurisdictions in which the Company operates declared states of emergency, or similar measures, in response to the COVID-19 pandemic.
-To the extent that the Company has been notified that certain of its major projects have been impacted due to such measures as of the date of this AIF, such information is provided below.
+In March 2020, the majority of governments across the jurisdictions in which the Company operates declared states of emergency, or similar measures, in response to the COVID-19 pandemic.
+Operations at certain of the Company's major projects, including the Bermuda International Airport Redevelopment Project, the Bruce Power Unit 6 FCFR Project, the Coastal GasLink Pipeline (Spreads 3 and 4) Project, the